-As enacted, the fiscal 2015 budget is supported by total transfers from the Lottery of \$1.045 billion to fund various commitments appropriated by the Legislature from the State Lottery and Gaming Fund and the Arts Lottery Fund, including Lottery administrative expenses, and \$849.8 million of appropriations for local aid to cities and towns, with the balance, if any, to be transferred to the General Fund for the general activities of the Commonwealth.
+As enacted, the fiscal 2015 budget was supported by total transfers from the Lottery of \$1.045 billion to fund various commitments appropriated by the Legislature from the State Lottery and Gaming Fund and the Arts Lottery Fund, including Lottery administrative expenses, and \$849.8 million of appropriations for local aid to cities and towns, with the balance, if any, to be transferred to the General Fund for the general activities of the Commonwealth.
+On February 24, 2015, the Lottery updated its fiscal 2015 net profit projection to \$935.4 million, which corresponds to net operating revenues of \$1.036 billion, in light of recent events including record annual snowfall which adversely affected February lottery sales, and mid-year budget reductions.